Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously? Application to linear elasticity: Problem statement and methodologies

 \subsection{Data generation}

 Computational domains of the set $\Phi=\{V_i\}_{i=1}^m$ are thin square plates with a cavity.
 The side length of the square plates takes three different values while the cavity takes shapes of a square, regular pentagon, regular hexagon, regular octagon, and regular nonagon.
 We further enlarge the number of domains by rotating the cavity with respect to the fixed thin square plates.
 Details of the geometric features of the set $\Phi=\{V_i\}_{i=1}^m$ are listed in Table \ref{Tab1}.
 In total, 532 geometries (i.e., $m=532$) are the input of PIPN.
 In this way, we establish the set $\Phi=\{V_i\}_{i=1}^{532}$.
 Three examples of geometries of this set are shown in Fig. \ref{Fig3}.
+Concerning the sensor locations, we initially assume the domains have no cavities and distribute sensors evenly within them.
+Any sensors located within the cavity are then relocated to the nearest point inside the domain.
 In our machine learning investigations, we consider batch sizes ($B$) of 7, 14, 19, 28, 38, 76, and 133, which are all divisors of 532.
 We recall that the maximum batch size ($B$) implemented by Kashefi and Mukerji \cite{kashefi2022physics} was 13 and the maximum number of input data ($m$) considered by Kashefi and Mukerji \cite{kashefi2022physics} was 108.
 Another difference is that the side length of the outer boundaries takes three values of 1.6 m, 1.8 m, and 2.0 m in the current study; however, Kashefi and Mukerji \cite{kashefi2022physics} exclusively considered a fixed value of 2.0 m for the side length of outer boundaries when they studied natural convection in a square enclosure with a cylinder (see Fig. 12 and Table 7 of Ref. \cite{kashefi2022physics}).
 In this way, we experience more variations in geometric features of the input point clouds in this study and thus a more challenging task is defined for PIPN.

 The MATLAB PDE toolbox is used for the two purposes of validation of the PIPN predictions and generations of the sparse labeled data at virtual sensor locations.
 The ground truth data is generated using the toolbox as follows.
 The domains of the set $\Phi=\{V_i\}_{i=1}^{532}$ are loaded by thermal conduction with Dirichlet boundary conditions such that the temperature on the outer and inner boundaries are respectively set to 1 and zero in International Unit System.
 Note that the thermal conductivity does not affect the solution of the Laplace equation governing the steady-state thermal conduction.
 Moreover, we impose zero displacement boundary conditions on the boundaries of the domains of the set $\Phi=\{V_i\}_{i=1}^{532}$.